oddbear/GoXLR-Force-Defaults/README.md

-# This is a fork used to change the Windows defaults for the BEACN Mix Create audio devices rather than GoXLR orignally created by oddbear.
+# This is a fork used to change the Windows defaults for the BEACN Mix Create audio devices rather than GoXLR

+### Orignally created by oddbear

 This service is made because Windows is quite eager to change the default sound devices. <br />